thegooddocsproject/templates/how-to/template-how-to.md

 ### Step 4: Optional: title for step - Conclusion

-Lead-in conclusion to the steps, explaining what happens after the user is done following the steps and what to expect next, maybe link to some related articles or the lead-in steps.
+Provide a summary of the steps completed and explain what the user has achieved by following them.
+You can also include links to related articles that may help the reader reinforce concepts discussed in this how-to article.